pytools4dart/pytools4dart/pytools4dart/data/README.md

 # forest.vox
-'forest.vox' is a 20x20 m subsample taken an AMAPVox voxelization of airborne lidar data from campaign in sept.
+'forest.vox' is a 20x20 m subsample taken from an AMAPVox voxelization of airborne lidar data from campaign in sept.
 2016 supported by CNES.

 It contains Leaf Area Density (m2/m3), i.e. UF in DART.